learn-co-curriculum/dsc-probability-density-function/README.md

 ![png](index_files/index_25_0.png)

-So here it is.
-Our normalized histogram with a probability density curve.
-We shall move to a lab and exercise a bit more on these ideas next to analyze this dataset.
+This looks pretty good!
+In the next lab, you'll practice your knowledge!

+** NOTE **: Be careful when using this naive interpolation method!
+The results very much depends on the number of bins used when creating your histogram.

 ## Summary
-In this lesson we looked at the probability density function and identified the difference between point probabilities that we saw with categorical variables, to probability density functions for continuous variables.
-One very important note was the probability of a continuous variable taking a an exact value is zero!
-Instead, we saw that we must look at probabilities of a continuous variable falling with a range of values.
-This corresponded to calculating the area between these bounds under the PDF.
-We shall further explore these ideas in proceeding lessons.
+In this lesson, you learned about the probability density function, and identified the difference between point probabilities (for PMFs) and PMFs for continuous variables.
+One important takeaway is that the probability of a specific value for a continuous variable is zero!
+You can use integrals to get probabilities for a range of values when using PDFs.
+The idea of taking ranges of values will become more important when looking at Cumulative Density Functions, but let's practice our PDF knowledge first!